 This can be good for homebuyers of properties because the competition will be somewhat reduced.
 The issue for investors however is facing the reduction in the amount of new renters entering the market.
 This makes leasing harder as outlined above and likely means that the construction of new properties will slow down (however marginally).

 Predicting what the property market will we look like in the future is difficult at the best of times, and under the current circumstances, impossible.
 But there are certain principles which should save you from the worst of the fallout:

 Now is not the time to play hardball with your tenant.
 Keeping them in the property, even at a reduced rent, is in your best interests as finding a new tenant will be tough and you’ll likely have to drop the rent anyway.
 If they have lost their job, negotiate a temporary lease agreement which reduces their rent for three months.
 A 30% reduction for 3 months is the most common solution that many landlords and tenants are agreeing to.

 Many landlords themselves have lost their jobs and are experiencing financial difficulty.
 If this is the case, call up your bank and put forward that you are experiencing financial hardship.
 Banks are allowing their clients to freeze their mortgage repayment for up to 6 months.
 Although the interest will accrue and you’ll have to pay this eventually, having your monthly repayments deferred will allow you to breath a little easier and protect yourself if your monthly income from rent stops or is reduced.

 Buy if you can afford it

-If you have retained your job or have some cash to back yourself, now can be a good time to buy a property at a discount.
+If you have retained your job or have some cash to back yourself, now can be a good time to buy a property at a discount, especially during a recession.
 Just be aware that you probably won’t get the same rent you would have gotten two months ago.
 Check the rental market to get an idea of how much you could realistically ask on a weekly basis.
 If you decide to go ahead, price your property near the bottom of the comparable properties to generate strong interest.